facorread/fpdt/README.md

 This program is not designed for general use.
 You are welcome to use it to develop your own derivative program for your own purposes.
 In my case, this program is designed to work with student assignment submissions downloaded from the University of Maryland's ELMS learning management system.

-In my class webpage the students download the assignment questions in the form of a `docx` and `xlsx` documents; they answer the questions directly there, and submit the completed documents via ELMS.
+In my class webpage the students download the assignment questions in the form of `docx` and `xlsx` documents; they answer the questions directly there, and submit the completed documents via ELMS.

 This program takes as input the file `submissions.zip` downloaded from the ELMS assignment page.
 It will use the unzip program to extract the submissions into a `fpdt` folder, then it will extract the text from all submissions into memory.